codepr/webcrawler-from-scratch/chapter1/crawling-logic.md

 extracted URLs in each page directly into the channel queue, governed by the main routine

+{% hint style="tip" %}
+In Go there're two distinct types of channels:
+- **Unbuffered**, they block until there's someone consuming on the other end of the channel
+- **Buffered**, these can be filled till the size declared, and block after.
+{% endhint %}

 **crawler.go**
 ```go
 // Crawl a single page by fetching the starting URL, extracting all anchors